What is DigitalLearn.org?

 Jamie Hollier is a project manager and consultant who is passionate about technology and the ways it can be used to create stronger communities.
 Jamie is working with the Public Library Association to provide project management for DigitalLearn.org.
 She is the owner of Anneal, a library consulting firm, and a partner at Commerce Kitchen, a web design, development, and marketing company.
 Jamie is also a talented metalsmith and devout foodie.

-Lian Sze, Program Coordinator for the Public Library Association
+Lian Drago, Program Officer for the Public Library Association

-Lian Sze has worked on various PLA projects such as DigitalLearn.org, Turning the Page Online, Public Libraries Online and ALA’s Emerging Leaders program.
+Lian Drago has worked on various PLA projects such as DigitalLearn.org, Turning the Page Online, Public Libraries Online and ALA’s Emerging Leaders program.
 She graduated from Dominican University with her MLIS in May 2012 and is a huge advocate of increasing technology and digital literacy in the public library.
-In her spare time, she volunteers to teach one-on-one computer classes at Skokie Public Library.
+In her spare time, she is a volunteer beekeeper at the Garfield Park Conservatory.

 Institute of Museum and Library Services